spellman/todo-app-nextjs/README.md

 I normally program in Clojure\[Script\] so I used React and Redux, without any functional-programming libraries (like [Ramda](https://ramdajs.com/)), in order to practice mainstream JavaScript with mainstream tools.
 In keeping with making a static site for Vercel, I used React through Next.js.
 This is an interesting approach and seems to make a lot of sense &mdash; delivering a skeleton / template or truly static page through a CDN is fast and good for SEO.

 I considered Crux (https://opencrux.com) and Fauna (https://fauna.com) for their accrete-only data models but I would have had to have put together my own publish-subscribe.
-Firebase Cloud Firestore updates data in place, but it's made for publish-subscribe and so was a pragmatic choice for this exploratory project.
+Firebase Cloud Firestore is made for publish-subscribe and so was a pragmatic choice for this exploratory project, even though it updates data in place.

 * The app displays instructions when there are no tasks in the list.
 * The "ADD TASK" button in the top right corner brings up a form to add a task.